chienj1/near-payday/README.md

 yarn init
 yarn add -D near-sdk-as

-Then use the following command to compile the program: yarn asb near deploy --accountId=${ACCOUNT_ID} --wasmFile=${PATH_TO_WASM} (e.g. build/release/xxxx.wasm)
+Then use the following command to compile the program: (the 'near' command is in "./node_modules/near-cli/bin/near", you may want to add it to PATH) yarn asb near deploy --accountId=${ACCOUNT_ID} --wasmFile=${PATH_TO_WASM} (e.g. build/release/xxxx.wasm)